 One concept used often in education is the idea of a learning curve.
-A term like ‘learning curve’ lets us visualize the learning process and see how even though something is hard to understand at first, it can become easier afterwards.
+A term like ‘learning curve’ lets us visualize the learning process and see how even though something is hard to understand at first, it can become easier afterward.
 Likewise, we can see that things that may be easy to pick up at the beginning, can later turn out to be more complicated than we had imagined.

 What Is a Learning Curve?